Sound reproduction, audio measurements & fidelity: the 10 basic rules

 9. Thresholds & "worst-case" thresholds

-Audibility thresholds for audio parameters (noise, distortion...) varies according to the harmonic and temporal properties of the audio signal.
+Just-noticeable distortion, just-noticeable noise, just-noticeable level difference varies according to the harmonic and temporal properties of the audio signal.
 There always exists a particular signal with the lowest threshold, which can be identified as "worst-case".
-Identification and analysis of these special cases is important.

 For example, nonlinear distortion is best heard with pure tones and two-tone tones.
 Detection is more difficult with complex time-varying signals and pulses.
 In contrast, time-related errors are more audible in pulses or pulse series.
-(Is it a coincidence that measurement signals are worst-case signals?
-At least the basic ones.)
+(Yes, some measurement signals are worst-case signals.)

 10. Fidelity of the playback system, the format and the recording are different things!